 - Default Route- This will only be available when Enable Mobile Ordering above is selected.
 This allows for the selecting of a default route for the Outlet, so that when requisitions are generated from an incoming basket, they will automatically be routed for approval.
 This prevents the user having to log into Adaco to route their requisitions, having created them in mobile Ordering.
 If left blank, requisitions will be created with a status of "no active routing"

 - Replenish From– This is used to specify the supplying Outlet for the selected Outlet.
 Typically, this would be the storeroom.
-Where this value is left empty, then any orders created in mobile receiving will be converted to Purchase Requisitions.
+Where this value is left empty, then any orders created in mobile ordering will be converted to Purchase Requisitions.
 When this field is populated, orders from mobile ordering will be converted to an Outlet Requisition, with the Replenish From Outlet as the supplying Outlet (subject to the rules specified below).

 Please Note: The Replenish From field may already be visible if the option Property > Administration > Property Preferences > Requisition > Auto Create Outlet Requisitions is selected, as this field is also used for that functionality.